Close Menu

 Telephone: 1-800-882-4430

-This is the place where your Claims Examiner reviews your case.
+This is the place where your DDS reviews your case.
 If you have questions or need to submit medical records, then you can submit information to DDS.

-The Claims Examiner decides whether or not to pay you benefits at the initial and second level of appeal.
-If the Claims Examiner denies your case at the second level, then you will need to file a Request for a Hearing with the SSA.
+DDS decides whether or not to pay you benefits at the initial and second level of appeal.
+If they deny your case on appeal, then you will need to file a Request for a Hearing.

 It is important to file any appeal to the SSA on time.
-You only have 60 days in which to appeal a decision from the SSA.
+Because, you only have 60 days in which to appeal a decision from the SSA.

-WORK WITH YOUR LEGAL TEAM TO WIN NEVADA BENEFITS
+WORK WITH YOUR LEGAL TEAM TO WIN NEVADA DISABILITY BENEFITS

 Obviously, we cannot file an application for you without your help.
 That is why we say that we are your legal team.
 A team requires help from all of the players.
 We may be experts at the law, but you are the expert on the facts of your life.